thephpleague/csv/docs/9.0/converter/charset.md

 public CharsetConverter::outputEncoding(string $output_encoding): self
 ```

-The `inputEncoding` and `outputEncoding` methods sets the object encoding properties.
+The `inputEncoding` and `outputEncoding` methods set the object encoding properties.
 By default, the input encoding and the output encoding are set to `UTF-8`.

 When building a `CharsetConverter` object, the methods do not need to be called in any particular order, and may be called multiple times.
 Because the `CharsetConverter` is immutable, each time its setter methods are called they return a new object without modifying the current one.